-What to do with any equipment purchased with CEC funds 0 (Options)
+- What to do with any equipment purchased with CEC funds (Options) - CEC request for specific "generated" data (not already provided in Agreement products)

-- CEC request for specific "generated" data (not already provided in Agreement products) - Need to document Recipient's disclosure of "subject inventions" developed under the Agreement, if applicable - "Surviving" Agreement provisions - Final invoicing and release of retention - Prepare a schedule for completing the closeout activities for this Agreement.
+- Need to document Recipient's disclosure of "subject inventions" developed under the Agreement, if applicable - "Surviving" Agreement provisions - Final invoicing and release of retention - Provide written documentation of meeting agreements. - Prepare a schedule for completing the closeout activities for this Agreement.